khornlund/lotcs/source/rules.rst

 - I will probably say no to some items.
 Do not build your character around being able to craft a particular item.

+You can purchase mundane or common rarity materials in any town.
+You can purchase uncommon materials in the large towns: Bryn Shander, Targos, Termalaine, and Easthaven.

 Resting
 -------
 Adventuring days will be pretty action-packed so we'll go with rules-as-written.